- Agios Nikolaos

-For a small island, Patmos has many UNESCO-recognised attractions.
+For a small island, Patmos has many UNESCO-listed attractions.
 The Cave of the Apocalypse, so named because the Apostle John had visions there that inspired the Book of Revelations, is a popular tourist attraction for cruise passengers; another is the monastery in Skala named for the same saint.
 The medieval town of Hora makes for a pleasant afternoon, with winding streets filled with whitewashed houses and more than 300 orthodox churches.

 Vegghera - delicious and filling meals right on the marina

 Benetos - Mediterranean food with waterfront views

 Taverna Leonida - popular tavern in Lambi Bay

 Prices in Patmos are a bit higher than most of Greece because everything (including drinking water) must be imported.
 That said, there are several excellent jewellery shops, and several selling handmade art and crafts around the harbour and in Hora.